Sony A7R III versus Panasonic GX8

 The Sony Alpha A7R III and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and July 2015.
 Both the A7R III and the GX8 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a Four Thirds sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Panasonic provides 20.2 MP.

 The physical size and weight of the Sony A7R III and the Panasonic GX8 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably smaller (15 percent) than the Sony A7R III.
 Moreover, the GX8 is markedly lighter (25 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.